tiffin-filion/skillcrush/206-responsive/README.md

 Page was created mobile first.
 Utilize flexbox to center text over an image.

 # center-flexbox-2
 Page was created mobile first.
 Modify CSS so text box is centered on page, as well as the content it contains.
+Then changed the background, updated content box, added social icon box and made the page responsive.